maddieguy/682_Final/README.md

 <b>Introduction</b>

 <p>The code contained and documented here performs an automation of a process to determine what Washington D.C. election wards should install new Shot Spotter sensors in an effort to more effectively record gun shots.
 This analysis is determined by conducting a geospatial analysis using D.C. gun crime data and Shot Spotter incident data from DCGIS Open Data: Public Safety.
-Based on the following analysis, it is recommended that more Shot Spotter sensors are installed in Ward 2; while there were only 54 gun crimes reported per in 2017, there were only 2 Shot Spotter incidents, suggesting that there are a gun shots in this ward not captured by the current Shot Spotter sensor network.</p>
+Based on the following analysis, it is recommended that more Shot Spotter sensors are installed in Ward 2; while there were only 54 gun crimes reported per in 2017, there were only 2 Shot Spotter incidents, suggesting there may be gun shots in this ward not captured by the current Shot Spotter sensor network.</p>

 <b>Analysis</b>